cantsin/cantsin.github.io/_posts/2014-12-19-programmer-time-is-cheap.md

 When I do not take the time to think, when I do not re-assess goals on a periodic basis, when I do not make long-term plans, Things Go Awry.
-It doesn't matter how much code I have written, how many problems I have solved in the interim.
+It doesn't matter how much code I have written, how many problems I have solved in the interim: without a good long term plan, most of that work is simply wasted.
 Believe you me when I say that I have swallowed that bitter pill a great many times.

 Nonetheless, even with that experience under my belt, taking the time